-The following table sets forth information regarding beneficial ownership of our share capital as of November 30, 2018 by:
+The following table sets forth information regarding beneficial ownership of our share capital as of March 31, 2019 by:

-- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common shares; - § each of our directors: - § each of our named executive officers; and - § all of our current executive officers and directors as a group.
+- § each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common shares; - § each of our directors; - § each of our named executive officers; and - § all of our current executive officers and directors as a group.

-The percentage ownership information under the column titled "Before Offering" is based on 96,517,394 common shares outstanding as of November 30, 2018, assuming the automatic conversion of all outstanding preferred shares into an aggregate of 93,358,257 common shares immediately prior to the completion of this offering.
-The percentage ownership information under the column titled "After Offering" is based on the sale of common shares in this offering (assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus).
+The percentage ownership information under the column titled "Before Offering" is based on 18,165,742 common shares outstanding as of March 31, 2019, assuming the automatic conversion of all outstanding preferred shares into an aggregate of 17,550,802 common shares immediately prior to the completion of this offering.
+The percentage ownership information under the column titled "After Offering" is based on the sale of 5,000,000 common shares in this offering (assuming an initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus).
 The percentage ownership information assumes no exercise of the underwriters' option to purchase additional shares and no purchases of any common shares in this offering by the beneficial owners identified in the table below.

 Information with respect to beneficial ownership has been furnished by each director, officer or beneficial owner of more than 5% of our common shares.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
-In addition, the rules include common shares issuable pursuant to the exercise of options that are either immediately exercisable or exercisable within 60 days of November 30, 2018.
-These shares are deemed to be outstanding and beneficially owned by the person holding those options for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the person of computing the percentage ownership of any other person.
+In addition, the rules include common shares issuable pursuant to the exercise of options that are either immediately exercisable or exercisable within 60 days of March 31, 2019.
+These shares are deemed to be outstanding and beneficially owned by the person holding those options for the purpose of computing the percentage ownership of that person.
 Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.